canonical/sphinx-docs-starter-pack/docs/how-to/update-starter-packs/new-starter-pack.rst

     `/.readthedocs.yaml` that were renamed and replaced.
 -   If you did not strictly follow this guide for this or previous upgrades, it's possible that you have some starter pack-specific files in your project.
-    These can be deleted unless you repurposed them for your project:
+    These files can be safely deleted:

     -   `.github/pull_request_template.md`
     -   `.github/workflows/sphinx-python-dependency-build-checks.yml`
--   The following are starter pack specific files and should be deleted:
+    -   `.github/CODEOWNERS`
+    -   `.github/workflows/test-starter-pack.yml`

+-   These files can be deleted as long as they are not being used in your docs:

     -   `docs/reuse/links.txt`
     -   `docs/reuse/mermaid.txt`
     -   `docs/reuse/substitutions.txt`
     -   `docs/reuse/substitutions.yaml`
-    -   `.github/CODEOWNERS` (starter pack's version)
-    -   `.github/workflows/test-starter-pack.yml`